sensei-hacker/inavwiki/Lightweight-Telemetry-(LTM).md

 # iNav CLI Support

 LTM is transmit only, and can work at any supported baud rate.
-It was designed to operate over 2400 baud and does not benefit from higher rates.
+It was designed to operate over 2400 baud and does not benefit from (much) higher rates.
 It is thus usable on soft serial.
+The extra frames introduced by iNav means that 4800 baud is required for the highest update rate.

 A CLI variable `ltm_update_rate` may be used to configure the update rate and hence band-width used by LTM, with the following enumerations: